cloudflare/cloudflare-docs/products/ssl/src/content/origin-configuration/ssl-tls-recommender.md

 ## How it works

-Once enabled, the SSL/TLS Recommender runs an origin scan using the user agent `Cloudflare-SSLDetector`.
+Once enabled, the SSL/TLS Recommender runs an origin scan using the user agent `Cloudflare-SSLDetector` and ignores your `robots.txt` file (except for rules explicitly targeting the user agent).

 Based on this initial scan, the Recommender may decide that you could use a stronger [SSL encryption mode](/origin-configuration/ssl-modes).
 It will never recommend a weaker option than what is currently configured.